wso2/docs-choreo-dev/en/developer-docs/docs/tutorials/consume-an-api-hosted-in-choreo.md

 # Consume an OAuth2 Secured Service

-Choreo is a platform that allows you to create, deploy, and consume services seamlessly.
-The Choreo Developer Portal simplifies the process of discovering and using APIs for developers.
+{{ product_name }} is a platform that allows you to create, deploy, and consume services seamlessly.
+The {{ product_name }} Developer Portal simplifies the process of discovering and using APIs for developers.

 This guide is designed for application developers (internal or external to your organization) who want to consume APIs published in the Developer Portal to build their applications.
 You will learn how to: